bcmpinc/StardewHack/TreeSpread/README.md

 * `SeedChance`: Chance that a tree will have a seed.
 Normally this is 0.05 (=5%).
 Default = 0.15 (=15%).
 * `OnlyPreventTapped`: Whether only tapped trees are prevented from dropping seeds.
 Default = false.
+* `RetainSeed`: Whether the tree should keep its seed during the night, to compensate for trees not spreading.
+Vanilla SDV removes seeds during the night.
+Default = true.

 ## Dependencies
 This mod requires the following mods to be installed: